-Before we revisit with today's author, I want to announce that the winner of the signed copy of Soul's Gate, by James Rubart, is
+Before we talk with today's author, I want to announce that the winner of the signed copy of Prophet, by R.J.
+Larson, is:

 Jennifer AlLee believes the most important thing a woman can do is discover her identity in God – a theme that carries throughout her stories.
-She has written skits, activity pages, and over one hundred contributions to Concordia Publishing House’s popular My Devotions series.
+She's done extensive freelance work for Concordia Publishing House, including skits, Bible activity pages, and over 100 contributions to their popular My Devotions series.

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of your novel.
+Please tell us a bit more about the plot of The Mother Road.

-What is it about Izzy that will make your readers care about her?
+What is it about Natalie that will make your readers care about her?

 If you were the casting director for the film version of your novel, who would play your lead roles?